sftcd/etm/etm.md

 ## Re-consider protocol design "lore"

-If could be that this discussion demonstrates that it is timely to reconsider some protocol design "lore." [@?I-D.iab-protocol-maintenance] For example, protocol extensibility mechanisms may inadvertently create vectors for abuse-cases, given that designers cannot fully analyse their impact at the time a new protocol is defined or standardised.
+It could be that this discussion demonstrates that it is timely to reconsider some protocol design "lore" as for example is done in [@?I-D.iab-protocol-maintenance].
+More specifically, protocol extensibility mechanisms may inadvertently create vectors for abuse-cases, given that designers cannot fully analyse their impact at the time a new protocol is defined or standardised.
 One might conclude that a lack of extensibility could be a virtue for some new protocols, in contrast to earlier assumptions.

 ## Isolation